 The difference lies in their drive for selling.
 Good salespeople are not ruthless: they are meticulous about who they sell to and why.

 If you adopt a value mindset and sell to meet the needs of your prospects (rather than to meet your sales goals), your results will be limitless.

 In this article, we run you through the features that make up a good sales mindset.
 Adopt some of these to make better connections with your prospects and consequently see your sales improve.

 The sales mindset you need to adopt for success

 Change your goal from selling to helping

 If sales goals are your top priority, you need to rethink your sales mindset.
-It’s easy to fall into the habit of purely aiming for sales but it’s not going to get you the best results.
+It's easy to fall into the habit of purely aiming for sales, but it will not get you the best results.